apache/maven-resolver/src/site/markdown/about-checksums.md

 ## Implemented Checksum Algorithms

-Resolver out of the box provides the following checksum algorithms (not, algorithm names are case sensitive):
+Resolver out of the box provides the following checksum algorithms (important: algorithm names are case sensitive):

 * MD5
 * SHA-1
 * SHA-256
 * SHA-512

-This set of algorithms above are provided by Resolver by default, but using the SPI anyone can extend Resolver with new type of Checksum Algorithms.
+The algorithms above are provided by Resolver, by default.
+Still, using the SPI, anyone can extend Resolver with new types of Checksum Algorithms.

 To see how and when checksums are used in Resolver, continue on [Expected Checksums](expected-checksums.html) page.